-Heat up a pan on medium high, we want the pan to be really hot since we are doing a quick sear on the tuna.
+- Heat up a pan on medium high.
 You may use a griddle pan or BBQ to give the tuna grill marks.

-Season the tuna with salt and pepper.
-Be very generous with the pepper you want to coat it completely, don't worry about the taste the pepper won't be as strong once it hits the pan.
+- Season the tuna with salt and pepper.
+Be very generous with the pepper you want to coat it completely.
+Pressing the cracked pepper into the tuna.

-You must use a very sharp knife to slice the tuna into 1/8" slices.
+- Using a sharp knife, slice the tuna into 1/8" slices.